nturaga/bioc_msr_tech_blog/README.md

 ## Bioconductor Hubs - AnnotationHub and ExperimentHub data

 Bioconductor distributes it's annotation and experiment hub data through Azure Storage containers.
-The Bioconductr

-AnnotationHub resource provides a central location where genomic files (e.g., VCF, bed, wig) and other resources from standard locations (e.g., UCSC, Ensembl) can be discovered.
+The Bioconductor AnnotationHub resource provides a central location where genomic files (e.g., VCF, bed, wig) and other resources from standard locations (e.g., UCSC, Ensembl) can be discovered.
 The resource